NathanVuSwinburne/Data-Visualization-Project-For-Speeding-Fines-In-Australia-2023/assets/README.md

 # Assets

-This folder contains assets for the Data Visualization Project by Team 8.
+This folder contains assets for the Data Visualization Project.

 ## Contents